Operation Tracer and the Stay Behind Tunnels

-On the 16th July 1940 Hitler issued an order to his High Command prefaced with the words, I have decided to prepare a landing operation against Britain and, if necessary, carry it out.
+On the 16th July 1940 Hitler issued an order to his High Command prefaced with the words, 'I have decided to prepare a landing operation against Britain and, if necessary, carry it out'.
 The plan was given the name ‘Operation Sealion’.
 Hitler made four demands that had to be met before the invasion could take place.
-The British Navy had to be sufficiently engaged in the North Sea and Mediterranean that it could not intervene, the British Air Force had to be destroyed, British coastal defences had to be obliterated and British submarine action against the landing forces had to be prevented by the laying of mines at both ends of the Straits of Dover.
+The British Navy had to be sufficiently engaged in the North Sea and the Mediterranean that it could not intervene, the British Air Force had to be destroyed, British coastal defences had to be obliterated and British submarine action against the landing forces had to be prevented by the laying of mines at both ends of the Straits of Dover.

-Meanwhile Hitler had adopted a different policy, that of laying siege to Britain by strangling her supply lines.
+Hitler then adopted a different policy, that of laying siege to Britain by strangling her supply lines.
 Important sources of food and raw materials originated in Britains Empire in the Far East and made their way via the Suez Canal and the Mediterranean through the Gibraltar Strait to the Atlantic and so to Britain.
 Three strategic points on this journey were the bottlenecks of the southern entrance to the Red Sea west of Aden, the Gibraltar Strait and the island of Malta.
 The German High Command called this concept the ‘Peripheral Strategy’ and it depended for its success on Germany having control of Gibraltar.

 Operation Felix depended on Franco allowing German troops to transit through Spain.
 This he repeatedly refused to allow.
 Then towards the end of 1940 events started to conspire against Hitler.
 The invasion plan called for the use of huge numbers of troops and artillery to ensure its success due to the natural fortifications and defences already in place on Gibraltar.
 In October Italy attacked Greece and had to be supported by their ally Germany.
 Hitler then planned an invasion of Russia to commence in the summer of 1941.
 The allies meanwhile were starting to exert pressure on German forces in Libya, East Africa and Greece.
 By December 1940 available German forces were either committed already or earmarked for action elsewhere and Operation Felix was put on hold.

-The German build up of the 4.5 million troops required to invade Russia took from the spring of 1941 to the actual invasion that started on the 22nd June.
+The German build-up of the 4.5 million troops required to invade Russia took from the spring of 1941 to the actual invasion that started on the 22nd June.
 By December 1941 German troops were in sight of Moscow, their furthest advance.
-From that period until the end of the war Russia steadily pushed the Axis troops back to Berlin and the Eastern Front became a constant drain on Hitlers resources but during the summer of 1941 the situation on the Eastern Front must have looked very bleak to the Allies.
+From that period until the end of the war Russia steadily pushed the Axis troops back to Berlin and the Eastern Front became a constant drain on Hitler's resources but during the summer of 1941, the situation on the Eastern Front must have looked very bleak to the Allies.

 Meanwhile, in North Africa, in June 1940, the Italians had invaded Egypt intending to capture the Suez Canal.
-By December 1940 however they were being pushed back and suffered a crushing defeat.
+By December 1940 however, they were being pushed back and suffered a crushing defeat.
 Hitler sent Rommel and the Africa Korps to North Africa in February 1941.
 Hitler was now fighting his war on two fronts and heavily committed on both.
 The Allies lost virtually all the ground they had taken from the Italian troops and by April German troops were again occupying part of Egypt, poised to capture the canal zone.
 A stalemate then ensued until November 1941 whilst both sides reorganised and rearmed.

-On Gibraltar the postponement of Operation Felix gave Britain the chance to further fortify the Rock and extend the existing tunnels.
-Under cover of this work an existing section of tunnel near Airey’s Battery was adapted to create a room within the rock just 44 feet long, 16 feet wide and 8 feet high.
+On Gibraltar, the postponement of Operation Felix gave Britain the chance to further fortify the Rock and extend the existing tunnels.
+Under cover of this work, an existing section of the tunnel near Airey’s Battery was adapted to create a room within the rock just 44 feet long, 16 feet wide and 8 feet high.
 At one end was a water tank with a capacity of 10,000 gallons and just off the main room was a small radio room.
 Steeply sloping tunnels led to an opening in the east cliff overlooking the Mediterranean outside of which is a 22 feet long ledge that cannot be seen from above due to an overhang of rock.
 A similar tunnel led to the west cliff from which, through a slit in the man made water catchment just 2 cms x 20 cms there was a good view of the harbour at Algeciras.

 Six men were to have occupied this space for up to one year.
 The radio was to have been powered from a battery that was charged by a generator attached to a bicycle, part of which was found in 1997.
 The radio signal would have been sent via an 18 foot aerial that was to have been extended into the open air.
 Part of this mechanism was also found.